Apply to NWTC as an International Student

 - Submit your original, sealed international transcripts and diploma directly to an evaluation company a minimum of 30 days before you arrive on campus in the United States.
 Check with the credential evaluator to determine exactly what documents to submit.

-- The evaluation process can frequently take 10-15 business days after all paperwork and payment has been submitted to the evaluation company.
-Submitting your paperwork before you arrive will help ensure you are placed into the correct courses to start the semester and avoid any unnecessary coursework and tuition.
+- The evaluation process can often take 10-15 business days after all paperwork and payment has been submitted to the evaluation company.
+Submitting your paperwork before you arrive will help ensure you are placed into the correct courses to start the semester and avoid unnecessary coursework and tuition.

 - In order to transfer in credits completed outside the United States NWTC requires a course-by-course evaluation of your international high school or post-secondary coursework.
 NWTC often also requires course syllabi for courses you wish to transfer in.

 - In order to transfer in a course NWTC requires the grade earned to be a ‘C or better’.
 A grade of ‘C- or below’ will not be reviewed for transfer credit.